Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

 \subsection{Ablation studies}

-After seeing the results in Section~\ref{subsec:cs} we further wanted to analyze the effect of utilizing this kind of artificially created CS data during training.
+After seeing the results in Section~\ref{subsec:cs} we further analyzed the effect of utilizing this kind of artificially created pseudo-CS data during training.
 Specifically, in a scenario with many more languages, the question will arise if we need to ensure generating CS data with transitions between all possible languages, and do we need to ensure that bidirectional transitions from one language to all others need to be present to enable CS during inference?

-For that reason, we conducted several further experiments.
+For this reason, we conducted several further experiments.
 All experiments apply the same curriculum learning regime and use the multilingual model described in Section~\ref{subsec:baseline} as a starting point.
 The results are depicted in Table~\ref{tab:res-c2-mono-zero} and Table~\ref{tab:res-c2-multi-zero}.
-The ending of model names depicts which transition was not present during training, for example, "nodear" means there was no transition from German to Arabic. "nodex" means that German utterances were not used in the data augmentation.
-In contrast, "odex" depicts the case in which all the transitions were from and to German, and there was no switch between English and Arabic.
+The ending of model names depicts which transitions were not seen during training, for example, "nodear" means there was no transition from German to Arabic. "nodex" means that German utterances were not used in any CS data.
+In contrast, "odex" depicts the case, in which only transitions from and to German were present.